 The CARES Act dramatically expands SBA loan programs by creating the Paycheck Protection Program (PPP) and Economic Injury Disaster Loans (EIDL) Emergency Grants.
 Both of these programs aim to provide urgent relief for small businesses, many of whom have temporarily closed their doors or have had sales otherwise disrupted due to “shelter in place” and similar “social-distancing” directives.

-Nearly a month after these programs were signed into law, there are still many questions regarding how these new programs will support our nation’s farmers and farm businesses.
+Now months after these programs were signed into law, there are still many questions regarding how these new programs are supporting our nation’s farmers and farm businesses.
 This post includes background information, frequently asked questions, and resources for where farmers and small businesses can find more information on these emergency loans.
 We will continue to update this post as more information becomes available.

 The CARES Act provided an initial $349 billion for SBA’s Paycheck Protection Program (PPP), which provides forgivable loans of up to $10 million to help businesses (including farm businesses) rehire or retain workers during the COVID-19 crisis.
 By mid-April, this funding was exhausted, and SBA ceased accepting PPP loan applications.
-Congress replenished this funding last week and provided an additional $321 billion to PPP.
-We expect SBA to resume accepting PPP loan applications effective April 28th.
+Congress replenished this funding in May and provided an additional $321 billion to PPP.

 Of the additional PPP funding provided, $60 billion will be dedicated for small businesses lacking access to large financial institutions.
 Congress included specific funding set-asides for Community Development Financial Institutions (CDFIs), minority depository institutions and smaller lenders to ensure the farmers and borrowers they serve are able to access emergency relief as well.

 As of June 30, SBA has approved 4.9 million loans totaling $521 billion across all 50 states.
 Roughly $132 billion in PPP loan funding remains available.